What is the current bison population?

 - Bison are massive and often defend against wolves as a group, which makes them more difficult to attack than smaller elk that often run when attacked.
 As a result, wolves in Yellowstone National Park prefer elk and only tend to kill significant numbers of bison during winters with deep and prolonged snow pack that make malnourished animals more abundant and susceptible.
 Thus, it is unlikely predators will begin to regulate bison numbers to much lower densities in the near future.

 - There are no operational quarantine facilities, which are fenced areas where bison are repeatedly tested over several years to ensure they are free of brucellosis.
-Also, there are no approved terminal pastures, which are fenced areas within which bison would be harvested within a few months.
-The NPS will continue to work with American Indian tribes and federal and state agencies to explore options for future years.
+Also, there are no approved terminal pastures, which are fenced areas within which bison would be harvested over time.

-- Substantial funding is needed to establish and operate a quarantine facility and associated terminal pasture.
+- Substantial funding would be needed to establish and operate a quarantine facility and associated terminal pasture.

-- There is relatively little interest in, or acceptance of, Yellowstone bison that complete quarantine due to misperceptions and stigmas regarding disease status and other factors.
+- It has been difficult to relocate brucellosis-free Yellowstone bison due to misperceptions and stigmas regarding disease status and other factors.

-What happens to all the meat, hides, horns, etc. from bison shipped to slaughter?
+What happens to all the meat, hides, horns, etc. from bison shipped to meat processing facilities?

-- The NPS has proposed to periodically provide some Yellowstone bison to American Indian tribes and tribal organizations like the InterTribal Buffalo Council, for direct transfer to approved slaughter facilities.
+- The NPS has proposed to periodically provide some Yellowstone bison to American Indian tribes and tribal organizations like the InterTribal Buffalo Council, for direct transfer to approved meat processing facilities.